 Please note; Swaziland embassy in Kuala Lumpur, Malaysia is also designated for Bangladesh, Iran, India, Pakistan and Sri Lanka.

-For immigration considerations, there is a need to submit work/residence entry Permit application to the Ministry of Home Affairs, Swaziland.
+If you are interested to start business in Swaziland, first you need to incorporate a company in Swaziland and for immigration considerations, there is a need to submit work/residence entry Permit application to the Ministry of Home Affairs, Swaziland.

 For applying Swaziland Work Permit as investors, the following documents need to be submitted:-